Effect of 3-Dimensional Virtual Reality Models for Surgical Planning of Robotic-Assisted Partial Nephrectomy on Surgical Outcomes - Ketan Badani

 Sumanta Kumar Pal, MD, Associate Professor, Department of Medical Oncology and Therapeutics Research, Co-Director, Kidney Cancer Program, City of Hope

 Jaime Landman: Welcome to Kidney Cancer Today.
-My name is Jamie Landman from the University of California, Irvine.
+My name is Jaime Landman from the University of California, Irvine.

 Monty Pal: And I'm Monty Pal, the Medical Oncologist at the City of Hope Comprehensive Cancer Center here in Los Angeles.